pymedphys/pymedphys/lib/pymedphys/docs/tutes/index.rst

 PyMedPhys itself.
 Are you reading this and thinking that you might be able to manage and facilitate the creation of a suite of Notebooks like this?
-You certainly don't have to create them all by yourself, instead, just take the task by the horns design the overall tutorial flow/course, and find people who can build each component.
+You certainly don't have to create them all by yourself, instead, just take the task by the horns, design the overall tutorial flow/course, and find people who can build each component.

 Please reach out by sending me (@SimonBiggs) a private message on the Discourse